eferro/simplecalendar/README.md

-# Cheerful Calendar View 📅
+# Simple Calendar View 📅

 A modern, quarter-aware calendar application built with React and TypeScript.
 Features an intuitive interface for tracking dates, weeks, and quarters throughout the year.